13 Stunning Photo Spots in Regensburg, Germany for Instagram

 8. New Parish Church (Neupfarrkirche)

 This church anchors Neupfarrplatz, one of the main squares in Old Town.
 During December, it transforms with the Regensburger Christkindlmarkt surrounding it, which adds a ton of festive charm to your photos.
-The simple white facade of the church contrasts beautifully with the colorful market stalls.
+The simple white of the church contrasts beautifully with the colorful market stalls.
+Even outside the holiday season, Neupfarrplatz is a lively square surrounded by shops and cafes, and the church adds a historic focal point to it all.

 Recommended Tour: Regensburg Christmas Market Tour With A Professional Guide